Aadhithyau/ML-Battle-Arena/README.md

 Uses ResNet18 to generate image embeddings.
 These embeddings are saved to your Google Drive and do not need to be generated again.

----

-## ✅ After Completion

-If everything runs successfully, embeddings will be saved inside: